 Pan American holds a 95% interest in PASB.
-The remaining 5% of PASB is owned by Urion Holdings (Malta) Ltd. ("Urion"), an affiliate of Trafigura Baheer B.V. ("Trafigura") (which is described in more detail under "San Vicente - History").
-PASB has a joint venture agreement (Contrato de Riesgo Compartido) with Corporación Minera de Bolivia ("COMIBOL") the state mining company of the Plurinational State of Bolivia, pursuant to which PASB holds a 62.5% interest in the cash flow from the operations and is the operator of the San Vicente Property.
+The remaining 5% of PASB is owned by Urion Holdings (Malta) Ltd. ("Urion"), an affiliate of Trafigura Baheer B.V. ("Trafigura").
+PASB has a joint venture agreement (Contrato de Riesgo Compartido) with Corporación Minera de Bolivia ("COMIBOL") the state mining company of the Plurinational State of Bolivia, pursuant to which PASB holds a 62.5% interest in the cash flow from the operations and is the operator of the San Vicente property.

 The mine property concessions cover an area of 7,021 hectares and consist of 11 concessions, all of which are held in the name of COMIBOL, and PASB is contractually responsible for paying the annual mining tenure tax to maintain the concessions.
 All of the concessions include the rights for mining, water, and surface usage.
-As far as we are aware, all of the concessions are in good standing, and to our knowledge, we have met all of the necessary obligations to retain the project.
+As far as we are aware, all of the concessions are in good standing, and to our knowledge, we have met all of the necessary obligations to retain the property.